atomicframeworks/percentOfTheTime.js/README.md

 # percentOfTheTime.js</h1>
-Run a function a percent of the time.
-If the function executes store a cookie for 30 days (configurable) to prevent execution again.
+Run a function (n) percent of the time.
+If the function executes store a cookie called percentOfTheTime (configurable) for 30 days (configurable) to prevent execution again.  <br>
+If you do not plan to use the cookie feature you can download a version in the /js/cookieless directory.
+This version has the cookie feature removed so it about 1kb smaller compared to the other version.
+The cookieless module is unconfigurable (because all configs are cookie related).

 ## Installation
-1. Include the source script in your html
+1. Include the source script in your html <br>
+This will create a percentOfTheTime variable that can be used to init, config, and destroy the module.
 ```html
 <script src="/js/percentOfTheTime.min.js"></script>
 ```

 2. Initialize the percentOfTheTime js module
+This will extend the Number class prototype with percentOfTheTime so we can call the method on any number.
 ```js
 percentOfTheTime.init();
 ```

 ## Usage
 Call .percentOfTheTime(callbackObj) on a string and pass a callback function. <br>